kedacore/sample-dotnet-worker-servicebus-queue/README.md

 order-processor-65d5dd564-t2g6x   1/1       Running   0          24s
 order-processor-65d5dd564-v79x6   1/1       Running   0          39s
 ```

-This is because we've configured `maxReplicaCount` to 10 as an upper limit.

 You can look at the logs for a given processor as following: